Women and (Musical) Histories: Early Career Researcher Day

 Neil Heyde is Head of Postgraduate Programmes at the Royal Academy of Music and Professor of Music of the University of London.
 He has been cellist of the Kreutzer Quartet since the mid 1990s and has performed extensively as a soloist in continental Europe and the UK.
 His discography extends to more than 50 commercial recordings of music ranging from the 17th to the 21st centuries.
 He was a member of the REF 2014 Panel, and has published work on composer-performer collaboration, instrumental choreography, the nature and roles of the musical instrument, dialogues with recordings, and ‘play’ in performance.

-Alyn Shipton will be presenting the Industry Academic Publisher Presentation.
+Speaker and Panel Member: Alyn Shipton (presenting the Industry Academic Publisher Presentation)

 Alyn will address the various routes towards publication for Early Career Researchers, including articles in academic journals, contributions to edited collections, and the production of full-length monographs.
 The presentation will also address questions of Open Access relative to REF requirements, together with issues of copyright and intellectual property on both sides of the Atlantic.